hetida/hetida-designer/runtime/README.md

 ```
 from the runtime directory to obtain unit test results including coverage report.

-### Code Quality Check
+### Code Quality Check / Linting
-Pylint can be used to check static code quality during development:
+Ruff can be used to check static code quality during development:
 ```
-pylint hetdesrun
+ruff hetdesrun tests
 ```
-Used pylint rules are controlled through the `pylintrc` file in the runtime directory of the repository.
+Used rules are controlled through the `pyproject.toml` file in the runtime directory of the repository.

-It is recommended to set up your editor/IDE to use pylint with this `pylintrc`.
+It is recommended to set up your editor/IDE to use ruff from the virtual environment with this `pyproject.toml`.

 ### Code formatting
-As code formatter, [black](https://github.com/ambv/black) is used.
-It is recommended to configure your IDE to automatically format Python code with black during save.
-Currently black formatting is not enforced as part of the build process.
+As code formatter, [black](https://github.com/ambv/black) is used in combination with ruff for import sorting.
+It is recommended to configure your IDE to automatically format Python code with black during save and sort imports using ruff.
+See the `format` subcommand in the `run`
+script.

 ### Type Hints
 Runtime/Backend code is currently mostly type hinted.
 You may use [mypy](http://mypy-lang.org/) for static type checking via